caosol/Fontchanger/README.md

 ## Changelog

+### v1.2 - 6.14.2019
+* Fix typo with fonts. fonts will be found now. sorry about that

 ### v1.1 - 6.11.2019
 * Fix Duplicate fonts being applied by removing old font files when applying a new font
 * Fix custom fonts showing in a list correctly